- PKI Architectures

 Different protocols suitable for RA operations are:

-One way of insulating the CA, for security reasons, while still allowing flexible enrollment from entities, is to use the External RA.
-Using this architecture an external RA server receives certificate (and revocation) requests, which are stored in a separate database.
+Using the legacy external RA an external RA server receives certificate (and revocation) requests, which are stored in a separate database.
 The request are periodically pulled by the CA and responses returned to the External RA database where they are picked up by the external RA server.
-No incoming network traffic is allowed from the CA, only outgoing connections are allowed through the CA firewall for polling.
+No incoming network traffic is allowed from the CA, only outgoing database connections are allowed through the CA firewall for polling.
 The External RA can still support multiple protocols such as:

 - CMP using an external RA backend of the CMP Proxy.